Richard Rhodes: Nuclear history

-Other prominent works
+Other works

-Rhodes's 1997 book Deadly Feasts is a work of verity concerning transmissible spongiform encephalopathies (TSE), prions, and the career of Daniel Carleton Gajdusek.
+Rhodes's 1997 book Deadly Feasts is a work of verity (Rhodes' preferred name for nonfiction) concerning transmissible spongiform encephalopathies (TSE), prions, and the career of Daniel Carleton Gajdusek.
 It reviews the history of TSE epidemics, beginning with the infection of large numbers of the Fore people of the New Guinea Eastern Highlands during a period when they consumed their dead in mortuary feasts, and explores the link between new variant Creutzfeldt–Jakob disease (nvCJD) in humans and the consumption of beef contaminated with bovine spongiform encephalopathy, commonly referred to as mad cow disease.

 Rhodes's 1999 book Why They Kill: The Discoveries of a Maverick Criminologist discusses the life and violentization theory of Lonnie Athens and was adapted into the documentary film, Why They Kill (2017), directed by Giuseppe M. Fazari.

 John James Audubon, published in 2004, is a biography of the French-born American artist, John James Audubon (1785–1851).
 Audubon is known for his life-sized watercolor illustrations of birds and wildlife, including The Birds of America, a multi-volume work published through subscriptions in the mid-19th century, first in England and then in the United States.
 Rhodes also edited a collection of Audubon's letters and writings—The Audubon Reader, published by Everyman's Library (Alfred A. Knopf, 2006).

 Hedy's Folly was published in November 2011 and deals with the life and work of the Hollywood actress and inventor Hedy Lamarr.

-Rhodes’s book Hell and Good Company, published in 2015, is about the Spanish Civil War and the changes that came from it.
+Rhodes's book Hell and Good Company, published in 2015, is about the Spanish Civil War and the changes that came from it.

-Science-Based Medicine writer Steven Novella says that Rhodes's book from 2018 Energy: A Human History reviews the history of our use of energy from around 1500 to the present.
-Novella writes, "it is well-researched and contains a wealth of historical information ...
+Rhodes's 2018 book, Energy: A Human History, reviews the history of our use of energy from around 1500 to the present.
+Steven Novella writes for the Science-Based Medicine that "it is well-researched and contains a wealth of historical information ...
 A few themes stuck out for me in the book.
 One was how similar the social, political, and market forces are today and in the past when it comes to energy" and "the book is timely because the history of our energy decisions in the past is great background for our energy decisions today from his 2018 review."

 Though less well known as a writer of fiction, Rhodes is also the author of four novels.
 Three of the four went out of print, but The Ungodly: A Novel of the Donner Party, his first, was reissued in a new edition in 2007 by Stanford University Press.